mohammadmusaei/A4/README.md

 ###### BaseDataService
 A4 have a `BaseDataService` that provide common CRUD actions like: (POST,GET,GETALL,...), `BaseDataService` have one Generic type that is the service model.`BaseDataService` use `HttpService` for CRUD.

-for example when an app service extends `BaseDataService` then it have all common methods already and could have add more specific methods.
+for example when an app service extends `BaseDataService` then it have all common methods already and could have more specific methods.

 ```typescript
 @Injectable()